 The Geico gecko and Progressive’s Flo, who love disrupting your favorite TV shows, actually have a point: You may be overpaying for your auto insurance policy.

 If you’ve had the same policy for several years, speak to a company representative about lowering your monthly premiums.
 By highlighting your loyalty and having an excellent driving record, you may be able to get a lower quote.
-You can also consider increasing your deductible to net a lower monthly premium.
+You can also consider increasing your deductible to get a lower monthly premium.

 If your insurance company is not willing to work with you, it might be time to shop around for a provider that will.
-A few minutes on the phone can provide you with a significant monthly savings for a similar level of coverage.
+A few minutes on the phone can provide you with significant monthly savings for a similar level of coverage.
 Once you have a lower quote in hand, you can choose to go back to your original provider and tell them you’re seriously considering a switch; they may change their mind about their previous lowest offer.

 4. Consolidate your debts

 One way to consolidate debt is to take out a personal loan at United Texas Credit Union.
 Our personal loans will allow you to pay off all of your credit card debt at once.
-With our low interest rates, you’ll only need to make a single, affordable monthly payment until your loan is paid off.
+With our low-interest rates, you’ll only need to make a single, affordable monthly payment until your loan is paid off.

 5. Trim subscriptions you don’t need

-Another fixed expense most people mindlessly pay each month are subscriptions.
+Another fixed expense most people mindlessly pay each month is subscriptions.
 Take some time to review your monthly subscriptions and weed out those you don’t really need.
 Below, we’ve listed some of the most commonly underused monthly payments:

 - Gym membership.
 Are you really getting your money’s worth out of your gym membership?
-It may be cheaper to just pay for the classes you attend instead of a full membership.
-Or, if you have a favorite workout machine at the gym, consider purchasing it to use at home for a one-time cost that lets you to drop your gym membership.
+It may be cheaper to just pay for the classes you attend instead of full membership.
+Or, if you have a favorite workout machine at the gym, consider purchasing it to use at home for a one-time cost that lets you drop your gym membership.